Dicedead/cracking-the-hollywood-interview/index.md

      style="display:block; margin-left: auto; margin-right: auto;" />

-Choosing actors for a successful movie is an important decision that can have a significant impact on the final product.
+The casting of actors is an important decision that can have a significant impact on the movie.
 Actors are trained to portray a variety of characters and can play different roles in different productions.
 Acting is a craft that requires skill in understanding and interpreting different characters and their motivations, as well as the ability to convey those characters through speech, movement, and facial expressions.
 Actors may play different roles in theater, film, television, or other media, and may portray characters of different ages, genders, and cultural backgrounds.
 Some actors are known for their versatility and are able to play a wide range of characters, while others may specialize in a particular type of role or genre.
-This motivates our study to find patterns on which type of actors is best suited for a given movie.
+This motivates our study to find patterns on which type of actor is best suited for a given movie.
 Here are a few factors to consider when selecting actors for your movie:

 ## Gender
-Usually people tend to say that there is no one "right" answer when it comes to choosing actors based on their gender for a successful movie.
+Usually, people tend to say that there is no one "right" answer when it comes to choosing actors based on their gender for a successful movie.
 However, studying the effect of actor genders on the revenue and rating gave interesting results.
 The aim of this part is to perform a linear regression on the movies box office revenue and rating.
 We want to investigate the degree to which the actor's gender predicts the change of the movie revenue and rating.
 The following plots show the regression coefficient for males and females, which represents the contribution to the revenue and rating respectively.
 {% include gender_influence_revenue.html %}